 As shown above, two wholes and two-thirds can also be written as eight-thirds.

-As previously mentioned, converting to improper fractions may be useful when adding, subtracting and multiplying mixed numbers.
+As previously mentioned, whilst not explicitly referenced in the NC, converting to improper fractions may be useful when adding, subtracting and multiplying mixed numbers.

 5 Improper fractions practice questions and answers